Beretta 92: Vektor Z88

+Vektor SP1

+Yavuz 16

 Turkish companies MKEK and Girsan manufactured a copy of the Beretta 92F as the Yavuz 16 for the Turkish Armed Forces and General Directorate of Security.
 There has been speculation that these were being made under contract from Beretta.

 Some of these pistols were imported into the United States by the company American Tactical Imports as the American Tactical 92 or AT-92.
-The Yavuz 16 was exported to Canada, Colombia, Georgia, Malaysia and Syria.
+The Yavuz 16 was exported to Canada, Colombia, Georgia, Malaysia, Syria and Philippines.